Maine Republicans pressured USM to punish ‘rogue’ professor

 The director of government and community relations for the system, Warren wrote an email to the Legislature’s Republican caucus.
 She thanked the Republican lawmaker who had brought the course to the university’s attention, lamented that it detracted from positive work on campus and touted appointments by former Republican Gov. Paul LePage to the university board of trustees.

 By 9 a.m. the next day, Warren had received more than a dozen responses, thank-you messages and questions from Republican lawmakers.
-She used the responses to encourage university officials to move assertively against adjunct professor Susan Feiner, who offered the “pop-up” class.
+She used the responses to encourage university officials to move assertively against recently retired professor Susan Feiner, who offered the “pop-up” class.

 “Us ferreting out rogue elements is a strong story line – allowing them to go unchecked is not,” Warren wrote to university officials.
 “Several GOP leaders who want us to be successful, like the Senate President, agreed that the more assertive we can be on this, the better.”